mattermost/mattermost/server/cmd/mmctl/docs/mmctl_oauth_list.rst

 ::

   -h, --help           help for list
+      --page int       Page number to fetch for the list of OAuth2 apps --per-page int   Number of OAuth2 apps to be fetched (default 200)

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~